2.5 Rape Without Compassion & Overkill Become the Norm

-Uzza: Muhammad did not so much create a new religion as mash-up pagan practices and traditions, with which he was well acquainted, and Jewish beliefs and traditions with which he was also well-acquainted.
+Uzza: Muhammad did not so much create a new religion but a synthesis of pagan practices and Jewish traditions and beliefs and called it Islam.

-Bob: What was this "compassion" shown raped widows and wives?
+Gerry: What does this have to do with the "compassion" shown raped widows and wives?

-Uzza: Pre-Islamic Arabs tried to avoid impregnating unmarried woman or another man's wife by practicing coitus-interruptus and not leaving a lasting impression which would make it difficult for the women, if and when they were released or sold, to get on with their lives.
-Muhammad put an end to that, saying it was a sin to withdraw before ejaculation because it deprived Allah of the opportunity to make a baby if He was so inclined.
+Uzza: Pre-Islamic Arabs tried to avoid impregnating unmarried woman or another man's wife by practicing coitus-interruptus and not leaving a lasting impression which would make it difficult for the women, if, and when they were released or sold, to get on with their lives.
+Muhammad put an end to that.
+Muhammad's admonition against coitus interruptus and by extension contraception is another reason why family planning in Muslim-majority countries is non-existent or ineffective.

-Archie: Like I said before, that is nuts.
+Archie: Like I said before, this is nuts.

 Uzza: How is it more stupid than the Catholic Church's stand against contraceptives when the human race is drowning in its own excrement.